 As a little girl my first story book about cultures was “Children of Many Lands,” by Dana McCardy and Elizabeth F. Bruce.

-I’ve been fortunate that several friends from overseas have offered their language skills to translate these stories and never asked me for payment with the hope that their efforts would bring peace to our world… French translator Jacqueline Grenez Brovender, Japanese Translators Ayumi Hayakawa and Miwako Yoshimizu, and Portuguese Translator Fabiane Noronha have made these stories fun and lovable for children around the world.
+I’ve been fortunate that several friends from overseas have offered their language skills to translate several Wiggles Press stories as an efforts to bring peace to our world… French translator Jacqueline Grenez Brovender, Japanese Translators Ayumi Hayakawa and Miwako Yoshimizu, and Portuguese Translator Fabiane Noronha have made several stories fun and lovable for children around the world.